MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-the-profile-for-advanced-leaderboards.md

 ```

 > [!NOTE]
 > The individual Profile fields are *only* available if the client explicitly asks for them using Profile Constraints.
-Also be aware that if certain profile constraint are *not* allowed in the Game Manager and your client requests them, the API call will fail with a corresponding error.
+Also be aware that if certain profile constraint are *not* allowed in the Game Manager - and your client requests them - the API call will fail with a corresponding error.
 The result will look similar to the example provided below.

 ![Output - Display Leaderboard](media/tutorials/output-display-leaderboard.png)